lablup/backend.ai-docs-webui/docs/vfolder/vfolder.rst

 .. --------------------

 ..
 If the underlying file system supports a per-directory or a per-project quota,
-.. such as XFS, Backend.AI can provide a per-folder quota.
+.. such as XFS, GPU Platform can provide a per-folder quota.
 Administrators can set
 .. the quota limit through a resource policy, so if you want to increase the quota,
 .. contact the administrator.
 Within the policy limit, users can adjust the quota
 .. of their folders by clicking the setting button for each data folder.